github/hoosegow/README.md

 Hoowgow runs both in your code and in a Docker container.
 When you call a method on a Hoosegow instance, it proxies the method call to another instance of Hoosegow running inside a docker container.

+#### Installing

+Gems are available from the [releases page](https://github.com/github/hoosegow/releases).
+Download a gem to your app's `vendor/cache` directory, and add this to your Gemfile:

+    gem "hoosegow"

 #### Defining Methods to Proxy

 You need to define the methods you want to have run in the Docker container.
 To do this, you need to create a `inmate.rb` file that defines a `Hoosegow::Inmate` module.
 Any methods on this module will be available on `Hoosegow` instances and will be proxied to the Docker container.
 Here is an example `inmate.rb` file: